-Item 19: Consideration in Committee of the Whole of Bills and Other Matters capital estimates for the Nunavut Housing Corporation, followed by the Department of Education.
-Thank you, Mr. Chairman.
+Item 19: Consideration in Committee of the Whole of Bills and Other Matters

 Chairman (Mr. Savikataaq): Thank you.
 I would like to call this committee meeting back to order.
 In Committee of the Whole we have the following items to deal with: Bills 8, 9, and 10.
 What is the wish of the committee?
 Mr. Malliki.